diabateyoussouf/diabateyoussouf/README.md

 I’m a **Data Scientist & AI Engineer** passionate about building **intelligent, scalable and high-performance systems** using Machine Learning, NLP and Generative AI.

-I design and deploy **end-to-end AI solutions**, from data processing to production systems, with a focus on real-world impact.
+I design and deploy **end-to-end AI solutions**, from data processing to production systems, with a strong focus on real-world impact.

 ---